C4G/BLIS-NG/README.md

 The binary built with this project will require the files in [BLISRuntime](https://github.com/C4G/BLISRuntime) and [BLIS](https://github.com/C4G/BLIS) to run.

+## Compatibility

+**This project requires Microsoft Windows (x86-64) to run.**

+Additional ports to other operating systems or architectures are certainly _possible_ but are not currently in scope.

 ## Building

 To build this project, ensure you have the latest .NET Core SDK installed, and run: